GTMStack

 The briefing document has seven sections:

 Event overview.
 Name, dates, location, venue details, event schedule link, and a one-paragraph description of why your company is attending this event.
-The “why” matters — it sets the strategic frame for every decision the team makes at the event.
+The “why” matters.
+It sets the strategic frame for every decision the team makes at the event.
 “We’re at this event to generate pipeline from mid-market SaaS companies evaluating event marketing tools” is a useful frame.
 “We’re at this event because we always go” is not.

 Goals and metrics.
 Specific, quantified targets.
 “Generate 40 qualified leads with at least 10 hot tags” is a goal.
 “Have a great showing” is not.
 Include the pipeline target for the event, the number of meetings to schedule, and any specific accounts the team should prioritize.
-Pull these from your event budget framework — if you followed the planning approach in our event marketing budget planning post, you already have pipeline targets per event.
+Pull these from your event budget framework.
+If you followed the planning approach in our event marketing budget planning post, you already have pipeline targets per event.

 Team roster and roles.
-Every person attending the event, their role at the event (not their job title — their event role), their responsibilities, and their schedule.
+Every person attending the event, their role at the event (not their job title, their event role), their responsibilities, and their schedule.
 More on this in the next section.

 Target accounts and contacts.
 A list of priority accounts that are known to be attending or likely to attend.
 For each account, include the company name, key contacts, account status in your CRM, relevant deals or opportunities, and the person on your team assigned to engage them.
 This list comes from matching the event attendee list against your target account list and open opportunities.

 Messaging and talking points.
 The two or three key messages your team should communicate.
-Not a script — talking points that everyone can deliver in their own words.
+Not a script: talking points that everyone can deliver in their own words.
 Include the primary value proposition, the proof points (customer stories, metrics), and the CTA (what you want prospects to do after talking to you).

 Logistics.
 Hotel information, flight details, ground transportation, booth setup times, team dinner plans, expense policy reminders.
 The mundane stuff that causes chaos when it’s not documented.
 Include a link to the shared expense report template so people aren’t guessing about what’s reimbursable.